 In addition to staying on topic, you’ll want to strategically place keywords throughout your copy to optimize it for search.
 Put a high-priority keyword in your header, and work that keyword and any additional keywords into subheaders and the text itself.
 Consider not just what people search but how they search it, making your keywords more conversational than robotic to be in line with the surge in voice search.

 Links are important.
-Try to stick in at least one internal link and one link to a high-authority external site (make sure it’s non-competing).
-As you write more content, you can start to create pillar posts, which include a lot of internal links and are great for SEO.
+Try to stick as many applicable, high-quality internal links as possible and at least one link to a high-authority external site (make sure it’s non-competing).
+As you write more content, you can create pillar posts, which include a lot of internal links and are great for SEO.
+These pages are typically more in-depth and thorough, therefore longer-form.

-Make sure that your content is easy to read and actionable.
-This is more valuable for your readers, and search engines like it too.
+Lastly, make sure that your content is easy to read and actionable.
+This is more valuable for your readers and search engines like it too.

 Step 4: Tweak Your Content